Rivers & Redrock Itinerary

 While what happens in Vegas stays there, what happens in Southern Utah will stay with you forever.
 Utah's national parks are rejuvenating and exhilarating escapes from the built world to the natural world.
-Join travelers from all over the world for worship at the Temple of Sinawava in Zion then climb to 9,000 feet and peer down into an amphitheater of hoodoos.
+Join travelers from all over the world for worship at the Temple of Sinawava in Zion then climb to 9,000 feet and peer down into an amphitheater of geographic marvels known as hoodoos.

 DAY 1: Las Vegas to Zion National Park

 Zion translates to "The Promised Land," and that means for you some of the most spectacular hiking adventures of your lifetime and impossible landscapes you will never forget.
 Carved by water and time beyond the stretch of the imagination, Zion National Park is a canyon that invites you to participate in the very forces that created it.

 Zion National Park's soaring towers and massive monoliths create a spectacular grandeur.
 Over 100 years old, Zion is Utah's most visited park, welcoming more than 3 million visitors in 2012.
 There are numerous easy, self-guided trails and more adventurous or strenuous hikes can be found in the park.